ignoreintuition/jSchema/README.md

 ```

 ### DROP
-You can drop tables that are no longer needed in the schema with the drop method
+You can drop tables that are no longer needed in the schema with the drop method:

 ```Javascript
 s.drop("GENDER")